 3) The opposition can come from any direction, even from the saints.

-Paul told the Ephesian church leaders to expect wolves to arrive from the outside but also to be alert to church members rising up to sabotage the work of the Lord.
+Paul told the Ephesian church leaders to expect wolves to arrive from the outside but also to be alert to church members rising up to sabotage the work of the Lord (Acts 20:29).
 In the case of our Lord, we remember, it was a disciple who betrayed Him to the Roman soldiers.

-4) The pay can be erratic, too little, frustrating, and overwhelmingly generous; you just never know.
+4) The pay can be erratic, too little, frustrating, and then again, sometimes overwhelmingly generous.
+You just never know.